 Japan – The Art of Parties

 My most treasured 12″ single, bought in 1981

 Associates – Party Fears Two

 As a teenager you know if you’re doing it right if your parents are triggered by your music choices.
-In 1982 My Mum & Dad continually referred to this track as “that bloke who can’t sing“.
+In 1982 my Mum & Dad continually referred to this track as “the one by that bloke who can’t sing“.
 WHAT NONSENSE.

 Their first 2 single releases – the masterpieces “Ceremony” & “Procession”.
 Originally Joy Division demos but released as New Order.
 These tracks bridge the tragedy and signal future intent.
 One of the most influential bands over the following decades.